Flare by Spatie

 Starting traces

-You can start a trace by creating an initial application span as follows:
+You can start a trace by using the lifecycle:

 Now it's time to run your application and additional spans, more on that later.

-When your application exists, you should end the trace as such:
+When your application exits, you should end the lifecycle as such:

 This will close the trace and send it to Flare.